-Federal regulations found at 7 C.F.R. § 273.11(o) and (p) permit, but do not require, states to condition eligibility for SNAP benefits upon the recipient's cooperation with child support enforcement activities.
-The requirement may be applied to individuals who have custody of a minor child with a parent who is absent from the home, as well as to individuals who are the putative father or non-custodial parent of a minor child and who does not live with the child.
+Federal regulations found at 7 C.F.R. § 273.11 permit, but do not require, states to condition eligibility for SNAP benefits upon the recipient's cooperation with child support enforcement activities and disqualify a recipient from receiving benefits during any month in which the recipient is delinquent in a child support obligation.

+The requirement may be applied to individuals who have custody of a minor child with a parent who is absent from the home, as well as to individuals who are the putative father or non-custodial parent of a minor child and who do not live with the child.
 Notice must be given to SNAP applicants of the requirement and of the right to request an exception based on good cause, such as domestic violence or similar considerations.
-No fees for or other cost for child support enforcement services may be charged to SNAP recipients.
 The failure of an individual to cooperate without good cause disqualifies the individual for SNAP benefits but does not disqualify the entire household.
 An individual would again become eligible for benefits after satisfactorily cooperating with OCSE.